Upside Down (Diana Ross song): Live performances

-Ross performed the song live in 1981 during her television special Diana, with her labelmate Michael Jackson joining her onstage towards the end of the song.
-In 1997, Ross performed the song live with English funk and acid jazz band Jamiroquai at the Brit Awards ceremony.
+Ross performed the song live in 1981 during her television special Diana, with her labelmate Michael Jackson joining her onstage towards the end.
+In 1997, Ross performed the song live with English acid jazz and funk band Jamiroquai at the Brit Awards.

 In film, television and commercials

+A cover of the song was used in a scene from the 1994 Disney home video Mickey's Fun Songs: Let's Go to the Circus!, in which the song accompanies a series of acrobatics performed by Michael Ashton and his family at the Ringling Bros. and Barnum & Bailey Circus.

 In 2013, the song was used in a Mercedes-Benz commercial featuring chickens being moved around while their heads remain stationary as an example of the car brand's "magic body control."
 It was also used by Jaguar Cars in a parody of the Mercedes-Benz commercial.
-In 2023, the song is heard on Nutella.

 Influence and legacy

+Female rap duo Salt-N-Pepa covered the song for the Space Jam soundtrack, which was released on November 12, 1996.
+Hip-hop rapper MC Lyte sampled "Upside Down" on her November 12, 1996, hit "Cold Rock a Party (Remix)", featuring Missy Elliott and Puff Daddy.
 Contemporary jazz/fusion group Pieces of a Dream covered the song on their 2001 album Acquainted with the Night.
-Hip-hop rapper MC Lyte sampled "Upside Down" on her 1996 hit "Cold Rock a Party (Remix)", featuring Missy Elliott and Puff Daddy.
-In the follwing year, female rap duo Salt-N-Pepa covered the song for the Space Jam soundtrack.
 In 2003, Swedish band Alcazar interpolated the melody for their song "This Is the World We Live In", released in 2004.
+Thundercat released a cover of the song in November 2025.